-After much posturing and wailing and childish “why are they picking on us?” from CEO Henry Juszkiewicz, Gibson have agreed to a criminal sanction with the U.S. Government over imports of illegal ebony from Madagascar to the US.
+After much posturing and wailing and childish “why are they picking on us?” from CEO Henry Juszkiewicz, Gibson have agreed to a criminal sanction with the U.S. Government over imports of illegal ebony from Madagascar to the US in 2008 and 2009.
 Gibson’s statement on the matter still tries to make it look like they are treated unfairly but when we look at the facts as presented by the U.S. Department of Justice, a very different picture emerges.

-The short version is this – Gibson had full knowledge that they would be exporting illegal ebony fingerboard blanks from Madagascar.
+The short version is this – Gibson had full knowledge that they would be exporting illegal ebony fingerboard blanks from Madagascar in 2008 and 2009.
 They went ahead anyway.
 The full document, detailing the criminal enforcement agreement and the facts of the case, is right here in pdf format…

 USDOJ and Gibson Guitar Agreement.